nuitsjp/KAMISHIBAI/README.md

 ## Consistent event notification on Page navigation

-KAMISHIBAI keeps consistency and recursion and notifies the event.
+Using KAMISHIBAI, you can receive events with consistency and recursion.

 Look at the following code.